Ethant101/Project7/README.md

-# To Start
-1. start by opening two terminals
-2. in one terminal type
-   * `sudo mongod --dbpath ~/path/to/data`
-3. in the other terminal type
-   * `mongo`

-## the database should be running now
-1. now open the project, make sure you install all the dependencies that are listed in the package-json
+# To Start1. now open the project, make sure you install all the dependencies that are listed in the package-json
-2. in the project terminal type
+1. in the project terminal type
    * `npm run local`

 the project should now be up and running on port 80.

+if this does not work please contact me on slack so we can try other methods